Orquesta Experimental de Instrumentos Nativos

 Children as young as 5 years old have been invited to join the classes and were given free siku instruments made by the local craftsmen.
 So far, they have been showing a lot of enthusiasm for learning fuelled by the energy of wonderful young musicians who are their teachers.
 We really hope that this project will become a long term, successful addition to the life of Palca and Amachuma communities and that it will renew an interest in the old Bolivian music and instruments in the area.

-La Paz, Bolivia 2022
+La Paz Bolivia 2022

 In May 2022 MEDyARTE Foundation visited La Paz in Bolivia to meet in person and develop working relationship with the representatives of the Orquestra Experimental de Instrumentos Nativos (OEIN).
 It was very exciting to finally get together after many months of planning on line and via social media.
 We instantaneously developed an excellent rapport and liking for one another.
 It was a pleasure to spend a few days together getting to know one another and learning about the Bolivian music.